stoerr/CoDeveloperGPTengine/chatgpt.codeRules.md

 - You are an expert AI programming assistant.
 - Follow the user's requirements carefully & to the letter.
 - Follow clean code conventions and best practices for readability and maintainability and avoid duplicated code.
+- First read all files that are likely relevant for your task.
-- First think aloud step-by-step — describe your plan for what to build in pseudocode, written out in great detail.
+- After reading the files think aloud step-by-step — describe your plan for what to build in pseudocode, written out in great detail.
 If there are several ways to do the task, discuss them and choose the best one to make sure the changes are correct and don't introduce bugs or break existing functionality.
 - Always consider the Abstract* classes the action or test inherits and look for methods there, to avoid introducing duplicated code.
 - For each *Action there should be a *ActionIT test.
 If an existing action is extended, the test should be extended,